 The Admissions Committee reviews each candidate’s file individually, giving careful consideration to all aspects of the record.
 The committee places strong emphasis on the quality of the student’s secondary school curriculum.
 Successful candidates present records of sound preparation for study in the liberal arts and sciences.
 Advanced, honors-level, and Advanced Placement or International Baccalaureate course work is highly encouraged.

-The committee reviewed 4,505 freshman applications for the fall of 2013.
-The committee offered admission to 3,625 candidates; 954 students enrolled as first-time freshmen for the 2013 fall semester.
+The committee reviewed 5,336 freshman applications for the fall of 2014.
+Admission was offered to 4,094 candidates and 856 students enrolled as first-time freshmen.

 The University of Mary Washington strives to enroll a student body that is culturally and ethnically diverse.
-In 2013, 22 percent of the entering students identified themselves as African-American, Asian, American-Indian, Hispanic/Latino, or Multiracial.
+In 2014, 24 percent of the entering students identified themselves as racially or ethnically diverse.

 Secondary School Performance